justinhchae/appleseed_public_arrests/README.md

 This data is based on a preimilary analysis of detailed arrest data from the Chicago Data Portal.
 The data is significant becuase the data, at times, has not been avaialble at all, or it was available without certain datapoints.

-For instance, these arrest records contain the datetime stamps for arrest, lockup, release from lockup and bond date.
+For instance, these arrest records contain the datetime stamps for arrest, lockup, release from lockup and bond date which have not always been available.

 Based on a bulk download of this data, we transformed several columns to help make sense of the data.